hmziqrs/react-native-loop-game/README.md

 ## Getting started with code

 > Please note that this project's code is not meant for beginners!
-If you're just getting started with flutter I recommend you to explore some ToDo and basic setState apps and get yourself familiar with react eco-system becuase in this project intermediate and advance implementations are use which will confuse you and won't help much in terms of learning.
+If you're just getting started with React Native I recommend you to explore some ToDo and basic setState apps and get yourself familiar with react eco-system becuase in this project intermediate and advance implementations are use which will confuse you and won't help much in terms of learning.

 - `init.js` initialize default settings like styles, theme & API.